View All Bills

 The Idaho Supreme Court ruling held that the federal government was not entitled to hold stockwater rights (i.e. when cattle drink from streams on grazing allotments).
 Instead, the ruling found that only ranchers, who owned the cows, were eligible to hold those water rights.

-As a reminder, in 2009 the Office of the Attorney General wrote a letter to one of the cattle companies explaining how use of the CDC could not constitutionally and legally cover these fees.
+As a reminder, in 2009 the Office of the Attorney General wrote a letter to one of the cattle companies explaining how use of the CDC could not constitutionally and legally cover private legal fees.
 It was unconstitutional then, and it’s unconstitutional now.
 (They’ve tried this several times before, by the way.)

 How much have taxpayers already spent??